 – Have ongoing contact with staff and councillors at Toronto City Hall, members of Provincial and Federal Governments, and other members of the public and private sector on matters relevant to the YQNA area and the City of Toronto.

 3.1.
-Membership in the YQNA will be open to all residents, property owners and business owners in the area, which YQNA represents, namely the area bounded by The Waterfront to the South, Rees Street to the West, Yonge Street to the East and the railway tracks at Union Station to the North.
+Membership in the YQNA will be open to all residents, property owners and business owners in the area, which YQNA represents, namely the area bounded by Lake Ontario to the South, Spadina Avenue to the West, Yonge Street to the East and Lake Shore Blvd. to the North.
 [When new buildings north of Queens Quay become populated and active, they might generate a new, separate association.
 A subsequent change to YQNA’s boundaries can be decided by a majority vote of the Board.]

 3.2.
 Non-resident members are welcome, provided they are active in YQNA committee work that is York Quay neighbourhood focused